Getting started with LEGO robotics can feel overwhelming because there are so many options. Here is a brief guide to the various kits.

 Kit comes with motors, sensors, and a limited number of parts.
 Robots must be run tethered to the computer.

 Software has a low ceiling, but is very easy to learn.

 TETRIX and MATRIX

-Kits of metal parts that can be used with LEGO Mindstorms NXT.
+Kits of metal parts that can be used with LEGO Mindstorms.
 Larger, heavier, and sturdier than the LEGO Mindstorms’ plastic pieces.